 The Lewis Chessmen are simply amazing.
 New book captures their spirit while presenting us with a very detailed look of the material they were made of and how they were produced.

-Lewis chessmen coverIt stands to reason that the Lewis Chessmen since they were found have been studied from all angles and published in very many contexts.
-However, apart from pamphlets no major book has until now been devoted to the tiny figures.
-Now, though, a recent book published by The National Museum of Scotland in conjunction with the Society of Antiquaries of Scotland amends this.
+It stands to reason that, since their discovery, the Lewis Chessmen have been studied from all angles and published in a wide variety of contexts.
+However, apart from pamphlets, no major book had until now been devoted to these tiny figures.
+A recent book, published by the National Museum of Scotland in conjunction with the Society of Antiquaries of Scotland, now remedies this.

-This is really a worth-while read.
+This is truly a worthwhile read.

 Karen Schousboe